The AOA's mission is to advance the distinctive

-Serving as the professional family for more than 104,000 osteopathic physicians (DOs) and osteopathic medical students, the American Osteopathic Association (AOA) promotes public health and encourages scientific research.
-In addition to serving as the primary certifying body for DOs, the AOA is the accrediting agency for all osteopathic medical schools and has federal authority to accredit hospitals and other health care facilities.
+Serving as the professional family for more than 129,000 osteopathic physicians (DOs) and osteopathic medical students, the American Osteopathic Association (AOA) promotes public health and encourages scientific research.
+In addition to serving as the primary certifying body for DOs, the AOA is the accrediting agency for all osteopathic medical schools.

 Continually striving to advance the distinctive philosophy and practice of osteopathic medicine, the AOA stands for the following universal principles: